cfw-guide/dsi.cfw.guide/docs/installing-unlaunch.md

 ::: tab name="Memory Pit" default

 - Delete the `sd:/private/ds/app/484E494A/pit.bin` file from your SD card
-   - If `tip.bin` still exists, then rename it back to `pit.bin`
+- Rename `tip.bin` back to `pit.bin`, and leave it intact
-- You can now restore the `DCIM` folder that was on the root of your SD card, if this folder existed
+- You can now restore the `DCIM` folder that was on the root of your SD card
 - Delete the `UNLAUNCH.DSI` file from your SD card

 :::